Dhuha720/Data-science-technical-skills/Classify_Arabic_poetry/README.md

 ## Results

 The models achieve high accuracy, with detailed performance metrics available in the output.
 The project demonstrates effective classification of Arabic poetry using machine learning.

+- Accuracy of Decision Tree Classifier: 0.97%
+- Accuracy of Random Forest Classifier: 0.93%
+- Accuracy of Naive Bayes Classifier: 0.96%
+- Accuracy of Ensemble learning:  0.97%